Treatments and Services

 - Your child will take medicines that make them fall asleep (general anesthesia).
 They will not feel any pain and will not move.
 This is important for the treatment to be precise.

-- We place a frame around your child’s head to help the surgeon insert a probe in the best place to reach the lesion.
+- We use an advanced surgical tool called ROSA Brain to help the surgeon insert a probe in the best place to reach the lesion.
 The probe is a very thin, flexible tube that sends out light.
 The tube is about as wide as a toothpick.

 - The surgeon makes a small cut (incision) in your child’s scalp just a little wider than the probe.
 After making a hole the same size in the skull, the surgeon puts the probe into your child’s skull.